Terra-Protocol/terra/WHITEPAPER.md

 | **Partnerships** | 5% | Strategic alliances |

 All team tokens are transparently vested on-chain.

+## Founder Transparency & Tokenomics Rationale

+A significant portion of the TERRA supply is allocated to the Terra Treasury rather than being widely distributed to individuals.
+This design is intentional and based on several structural considerations.

+### 1. Prioritizing Collective Value Over Individual Accumulation
+By holding most TERRA in the Treasury, the protocol ensures that the majority of all incoming value (through the revenue router) automatically strengthens a shared pool rather than increasing individual passive income.
+This prevents competitive accumulation behavior and keeps incentives aligned with long-term community goals.

+It also means:
+- the community always has meaningful shared resources,
+- important initiatives can be funded collectively,
+- the protocol does not depend on wealthy individuals to function,
+- economic power remains decentralized and transparent.

+### 2. Ensuring Community Access to Meaningful Resources
+Although individual members may hold only a smaller share of TERRA, they gain access to a **much larger treasury-backed capital pool**.
+This enables:
+- regenerative projects,
+- reforestation efforts,
+- water planning and water distribution systems,
+- local infrastructure and shared tools,
+- early-stage incubation of community-led initiatives.

+The focus is not on ownership but on **capability**: communities should be able to act, build, regenerate, and govern — together.

+### 3. Founder Allocation: Stability, Responsibility, and Long-Term Commitment
+A portion of TERRA is allocated to me as the founder and to the initial team.
+This allocation has two roles:

+**(a) Personal Financial Stability**
+Like any founder, I need the ability to cover private living costs, family planning, and a stable lifestyle.
+This is essential for committing long-term and working full-time on Terra without relying on unrelated jobs or external pressure.

+**(b) Capacity to Act Independently When Needed**
+There may be situations where the community chooses not to fund an initiative that I believe is important or beneficial in the long run.
+Having an independent reserve allows me to:
+- initiate early projects at my own risk,
+- demonstrate value before community consensus is reached,
+- fund regenerative or experimental ideas that may not yet be widely understood,
+- ensure continued progress even during governance hesitation.

+This allocation is not intended for excessive personal enrichment, but as a **responsible buffer** that enables long-term dedication and independent stewardship.

+### 4. Preventing Governance Deadlocks
+Real communities sometimes move slowly or become indecisive.
+The founder allocation ensures that essential development is not halted due to temporary disagreements.
+It allows me to support initiatives that serve the ecosystem even if they require early conviction or bear initial risk.

+### 5. Summary
+The tokenomics model is designed to balance:

+- **Collective empowerment** through a strong Treasury
+- **Responsible founder stability**
+- **Protection against speculation or greed-driven behavior**
+- **Long-term regenerative impact** (forests, water cycles, ecological restoration)
+- **Community access to shared, meaningful capital**
+- **Founder capacity to act when the ecosystem is not yet ready**

+The intention is simple:
+**To create a fair and sustainable system where both the community and the founder have what they need to build, grow, and regenerate — together.**

 ## Founder Allocation – Transparency Statement

 A portion of the TERRA supply is allocated to the founder and the initial team.